gcarravi/interior-design/README.md

 ## Deployment

-Site deployed using [GitHub Pages](https://pages.github.com/) at [Studio 13 - Interior Designers](https://github.com/gcarravi/interior-design)
+Site deployed using [GitHub Pages](https://pages.github.com/) at [Studio 13 - Interior Designers](https://gcarravi.github.io/interior-design/)

 -> **Steps to deploy a website using GitHub Pages**

-1. Open your github repositroy
+1. Open your github repository
 2. Open the settings
 3. Select 'Pages' from the side menu
-4. Select the branch you want to deply from the dropdown
+4. Select the branch you want to deploy from the dropdown menu